 Cancer and Depression

-- One in four people with cancer also suffer from clinical depression.
+- One in four people with cancer also suffers from clinical depression.

 - Depression is sometimes mistaken as a side effect of corticosteroids or chemotherapy, both treatments for cancer.